Cheltenham Gold Cup Betting Tips, Odds & Analysis

 Cheltenham Gold Cup Details

-The Cheltenham Gold Cup is a Grade 1 chase run on the New Course at Cheltenham, over a distance of 3 miles 2½ furlongs.
-It’s seen by many as the World Cup final in National Hunt Horse Racing and during its running there are 22 grueling fences to be jumped.
-The 2020 renewal is sponsored by Magners and winning connections take home a cool £351,688.
+The Cheltenham Gold Cup is a Grade 1 contest run on the New Course at Cheltenham Racecourse, over a distance of 3 miles 2 ½ furlongs.
+It is seen by many as the most prestigious race in National Hunt Horse Racing with 22 fences set to be jumped and it always assembles a high-class field of runners.

 When & Where To Watch The Cheltenham Gold Cup